zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

 - left
   - Blog title
+  - Icons
+    - Map
+    - Dark Mode
-  - Search, DarkMode
+    - Search
-  - Menu -> NavBar
+    - Menu -> NavBar (only in mobile view?)
 - right
   - ...
   - ToC (collapsed in mobile view)
+  - Tags
+  - About this page
   - GraphView
   - Backlinks (only in desktop mode)
 - beforeBody